abasheer669/Decentralized-Expense-Manager/README.md

 How to run?

-1)install necessary packages using npm.
+1)install necessary packages using npm

 2)https://localhost:4000